onevoice-no/composer-scripts/README.md

 **Custom vendor-dir**

-If a custom `vendor-dir` is given (see [config](http://getcomposer.org/doc/04-schema.md#config)), add the following object to "extra":
+If a custom `vendor-dir` is given (see [config](http://getcomposer.org/doc/04-schema.md#config)), add the following object to "extra" in `composer.json`:

 ```json
 "extra":